TekkyNeko/pvr-audiolink/README.md

 AudioLink is a system that analyzes and processes in-world audio into many different highly reactive data streams and exposes the data to Scripts and Shaders.

-The per-frequency audio amplitude data is first read briefly into Udon using Unity's GetOutputData.
+The per-frequency audio amplitude data is first read briefly into P# using Unity's GetOutputData.
 It is then sent to the GPU for signal processing and buffered into a CustomRenderTexture.
 Then, the CustomRenderTexture is broadcast globally (called `_AudioTexture`) which can be picked up by shaders both in-world and across all avatars.

 ### [Frequently Asked Questions](FAQ.md)
 ### [Documentation for shader creators](https://github.com/llealloo/vrc-udon-audio-link/tree/master/Docs)

+## This unofficial fork is specifically for P# Worlds, if you are making an avatar for PVR, use the official AudioLink package, as this has not been tested for avatars.

 ## 2.0.0-1.0.3 - February 18th, 2025
 ### Changes